Man convicted in model’s death says ‘justice was served’

-PHILADELPHIA — A man accused of strangling a model in one of Philadelphia’s affluent suburbs has been convicted of murder.
+PHILADELPHIA — A man has been convicted of murder in the strangulation of a model in one of Philadelphia’s affluent suburbs.

 Jonathan Harris told reporters that he believed “justice was served” as he was led out of the courtroom late Thursday.
 The verdict carries a mandatory life sentence.